 Using both accurate patterns and color combinations are an important aspect when creating a gown, as seen in this 1770’s creation.

 All my garments are constructed using both hand and machine sewing.
 This combination ensures that each item is completed in a timely manner and with secure stitching.
 Hand sewn details are the finishing touches to add authenticity and care.

 Examples of hand sewn details.

 How long does it take to complete a gown?

 Depending on the time period, each gown takes 1-3 weeks to complete.
 Because I take great pride in the quality of my gowns, this time allows for solid construction and an accurate fit.

-This 1860’s gown took two weeks to create and used over 13 yards of historically accurate fabric.
+These two 1860’s gown took two weeks to create and used between 9-13 yards of historically accurate fabric each.